First Aid Post Disaster

 TERRIBLE NIGHT WHEN DISASTER RAINED DOWN ON PAISLEY

-Doctor’s daughter says only comfort was that her dad never knew what happened to his beloved First Aid Post.
+The doctor’s daughter says the only comfort was that her dad never knew what happened to his beloved First Aid Post.

 ANOTHER air raid warning, another few hours spent in the shelter – and so to bed – such was life during the Second World War.

 But when dawn broke on May 6th, 1941, Buddies awoke to find a tragedy on their doorstep.

 During the night, a parachute mine floated down from the sky and wreaked terrible destruction on a First Aid Post – killing 92 people.

 Two fire service personnel died on the same night when another parachute mine fell on Paisley’s Newton Street.

 It may be 60 years since Stella Gibson was told her daddy wasn’t coming home – but she remembers it like it was yesterday.